Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

     `

 The advantage of this is that your game will preload assets without increasing their size (unlike the asset map).
-The asset map works better for locally played games, though.
+The asset map works better for locally playing games, though.

 **Note**: the asset map takes precedence over the asset definition file, so if you want to use the asset definition file, delete your asset map.